 \subsection{Benchmark and Evaluation Metrics}

 \textbf{Benchmark.} We evaluate the closed-loop driving performance of ReasonPlan on Bench2Drive~\cite{jia2024bench2drive}, which features challenging interactive scenarios based on the Carla leaderboard v2.
 To further assess its reasoning capabilities, we also conduct zero-shot evaluations on DriveOcclusionSim (DOS)~\cite{shao2023reasonnet}, a suite of complex scenarios requiring models to infer global context from dynamic driving environments.
-For ablation studies, since evaluating 220 routes of Bench2Drive could take days, we use the Dev10~\cite{jia2024bench2drive} for quick validation.
+For ablation studies, we use the Dev10~\cite{jia2024bench2drive} for quick validation.

 \textbf{Implementation details. } Our framework processes six surround-view images captured at an original resolution 1600×900, which are resized and encoded using the AnyRes~\cite{liu2024llavanext} strategy to produce ten spatial grids of size 384×384.
 Our framework employs SigLIP~\cite{zhai2023sigmoid} as the vision encoder.
 For the language model, we adopt Qwen-0.5B~\cite{wang2024qwen2}, a lightweight yet capable LLM that balances efficiency and reasoning capability.
 The learning rate is fixed at 5e-5, and the weights for both $\mathcal{L}_{\text{image}}$ and $\mathcal{L}_{\text{text}}$ are set to 1.0.
 More details in Appendix~\ref{sup: implementation}.